czymara/czymara.github.io/_pages/teach.md

 Open-access Courses
 ======

-Introduction to R
+Introductions to R and Python
 ------

-If you're interested in mastering the fundamentals of R, I've created an hands-on Colab designed to facilitate an intuitive understanding of R's core logic and essential functions.
-This exercise offers a practical approach to learning, allowing you to apply concepts as you go.
-To get started and explore these foundational aspects of R programming, access the exercise [here](https://colab.research.google.com/github/czymara/czymara.github.io/blob/master/_teaching/Intro_to_R.ipynb).
+If you're interested in mastering the fundamentals of R and Python, I've created hands-on Colabs designed to facilitate an intuitive understanding of R's core logic and essential functions, as well as their translations to Python.
+These exercises offer a practical approach to learning, allowing you to apply concepts as you go.
+To get started and explore these foundational aspects of programming in R and Python, access the exercise for [R](https://colab.research.google.com/github/czymara/czymara.github.io/blob/master/_teaching/Intro_to_R.ipynb) and for [Python](https://colab.research.google.com/github/czymara/czymara.github.io/blob/master/_teaching/Intro_to_Python.ipynb).

 Topic Modelling
 ------